AppFlowy-IO/AppFlowy-Docs/appflowy/readme/install-appflowy.md

 Once you've chosen your platform, download the appropriate package from our GitHub repository.
 Click on the link provided for your operating system to access the download page.

-### Step 3: Instal AppFlowy
+### Step 3: Install AppFlowy

-If you downloaded an executable, open it up and follow the instructions shown on screen to complete the installation.
+If you downloaded an executable, open it up and follow the instructions shown on the screen to complete the installation.
 Depending on your platform, there might be more/less steps.

 In the case you chose to download an archive, simply extract the contents and run the executable `AppFlowy`!